 In the opinion of the Company, the accompanying unaudited condensed consolidated financial statements contain all adjustments, consisting of only normal recurring adjustments, necessary for a fair statement of its financial position as of September 30, 2021 and December 31, 2020, its results of operations for the nine months ended September 30, 2021 and 2020 and cash flows for the nine months ended September 30, 2021 and 2020.
-The unaudited condensed consolidated financial statements at December 31, 2020, have been derived from the Company's annual audited consolidated financial statements.
+The unaudited consolidated financial statements at December 31, 2020, have been derived from the Company's annual audited consolidated financial statements, but do not contain all of the footnote disclosures from the Company's annual audited consolidated financial statements.